-There are three big credit reporting bureaus for small business and you absolutely need to check all three of them frequently.
+There are three big credit reporting bureaus for small business and you absolutely need to check all of them often.
 This is because they use slightly different benchmarks.
 Therefore moving the needle for one can move the needle for the two others.
 But it’s possibly not as much.

 Do not let your small business credit scores slide, as you need to pounce on any mistakes as fast as you can.
 And, you need to detect anything which is dragging your scores downward.
 And then take corrective action.

 You can get your reports conveniently and stay right on top of all three scores by following a few straightforward steps.

 Business Credit Reports Made Easy: Understanding Your Scores

 So you are currently in business, and you are striving to keep on top of your company credit scores.

 Or possibly you aren’t, and have decided now is a good time to start.
 Or perhaps your company is somewhat new, and this is the first time you’re doing this.

 Whatever your conditions, you’ve probably asked this question at least once.
 Are my credit ratings any good?